 100 Million Minutes to 200 Million Minutes

 And that is why we are asking each and every one of you to take part in their annual reading challenge this year.
 For the last two years we have encouraged all of the EY organisations we work with to register their reading minutes for the month.
-Check out our blog if you’d like to find out about the challenge in 2018 and 2019.

 Last year, there were prizes for the best results, which were won by an LEYF Nursery and Kiddi Caru Whiteley.
 Could this be you in 2020?
 This year’s prizes are to be announced.
 Check back to find out what you could win.